3G Network

 Once the 3G network closes, any device that is only able to connect to a 3G network will no longer be able to send a signal, initiate a data session, voice call or send an SMS.

 If your device supports 4G, in most cases it will continue to work.
-However, should your device or service, support voice - you may have an in-home unit that allows you to make voice calls to and from it – you will also need to; check with the supplier you purchased it from whether it supports Voice over LTE (VoLTE).
+However, if it can make or receive voice calls, you'll also need to check with the supplier you purchased it from whether it supports Voice over LTE (VoLTE).
+Some older devices do not support voice over the 4G network.

-Some older devices that supported both 3G and 4G, do not support voice over the 4G network (LTE).
-If you do have a 3G-only device or one that does not support VoLTE; changing the SIM does not alter the device’s ability to access the 4G network.
+If you do have a 3G-only device, or one that doesn't support VoLTE, changing the SIM doesn't affect the device’s ability to access the 4G network.

 Frequently asked questions